shTNT/Easy-AIO-Installer-DLSS5-NR/docs/FILE-INDEX.md

 ---
 title: "File Index & Sources – Easy AIO Installer DLSS5 NR"
-description: "Complete file index of the Easy AIO Installer for DLSS 5 Neural Rendering: components, versions, and original sources.
-Transparent and safe."
+description: "Complete file index of the Easy AIO Installer for DLSS 5 Neural Rendering: components and original sources."
 ---

 # File Index & Sources

-This page lists every file included in the **Easy AIO Installer: DLSS 5 + DFC Neural Rendering Pack v3.0.1**, along with its version and original source where available.
+This page lists every file included in the **Easy AIO Installer: DLSS 5 + DFC Neural Rendering Pack v3.0.1**, along with its original source where available.

 All files are placed automatically by the installer based on the route you select.
 The installer also removes conflicting add-ons from previous installations before deploying.